Bruce, George

 Introduction:

-CALEDONIAN MERCURY newspaper advertisements evidence Houghton’s sole pupil, Bruce, worked for him only between July 1791-1792, after which, Houghton became incapacitated by a malady which caused his demise by March 1793.
+Recently sourced newspaper advertisements record as Houghton's sole pupil, Bruce worked for him only between July 1791 and July 1792, after which Houghton became incapacitated by a malady which, though no definitive date has surfaced, likely caused his demise by March 1793 at the latest.

-Though no definitive records have surfaced, it's probable he was born in Edinburgh in April 1775 to George Bruce, (occupation unknown) and Jacobina Foy, daughter of a writing master.
+Regarding Bruce's family circumstances, it's probable he was born in Edinburgh in April 1775 to George Bruce, (occupation unknown) and Jacobina Foy (dec.1805), daughter of a writing master.

-In November 1843 being "...in a weak and afflicted state...", Bruce willed his estate to "...his belocvd daughter Agnes".
-As she was recorded living with him in the 1841 Census, it's likely she nursed him through his final years.
-His brief obituary was announced in the CALEDONIAN MERCURY on the 1st of October 1846.
+In November 1843 being "...in a weak and afflicted state...", Bruce willed his estate to "...his beloved daughter Agnes".
+Recorded with him in the 1841 Census, it's probable she nursed him through his final years.
+His brief obituary was announced in the CALEDONIAN MERCURY 1st October 1846.
 "At 12 London Row, Leith, on the 25th...[September], Mr. George Bruce, Artist".
+Aged 71 and dying of 'debility', he was interred in Edinburgh's Rosebank Cemetery 29th September 1846.

 Additional research about George Bruce: